LATEST NEWS UPDATES BELOW… SCROLL DOWN FOR MORE ABOUT THE TWRA

 * Surrey to be split into new Unitary Authorities

-* New Parish Council - Update and FAQs
+* Banstead New Parish Council - Major Update

 * Surrey County Council Parking Review